mjames-upc/polymer-markdown-docs/README.md

 ## Install Grunt, Vulcanize, and Bower

+To install these tools globally, add a `-g` flag after `npm install`.

     npm install grunt-cli vulcanize bower compass
     npm install grunt --save-dev

-**Grunt** automates repetitive tasks, like minifying JavaScript, compiling SASS, and deploying the website.
+**Grunt** automates tasks like minifying
+JavaScript, compiling SASS, and deploying the website with Jekyll.

 **Vulcanize** (built by the Polymer team) reduces HTML files and their dependent HTML imports into one file.

-Bower is another tool for managing JavaScript dependencies.
+**Bower** is a tool for
+managing JavaScript dependencies.

-To install these tools globally, add a `-g` flag after `npm install`.

 ## Build